Octopus on a Skewer: Why the Octopus Doner Is Struggling to Gain Ground in Mallorca

 Octopus on a Skewer: A Trend That Gives Pause Between Passeig and Platja

 The idea is seductive: a juicy octopus on a skewer, seasoned, grilled and tucked into flatbread.
 In Germany, such a doner with octopus can cause queues at the snack stand.
-In Palma, between the buzzing scooters on the Avinguda de l’Argentina and the distant roar of ferries on the Passeig Marítim, the idea tends to appear more in stories than on the plates of regular customers.
+In Palma, between the buzzing scooters on the Avinguda de l’Argentina and the distant roar of ferries on the Passeig Marítim in the evenings, the idea tends to appear more in stories than on the plates of regular customers.
 The guiding question is simple and loud: Does octopus fit on a skewer — and above all, does it fit into our street food culture?

 Where the skewer falters technically and economically